suffolklibraries/lgc/content/collections/events/christmas-hideouts.md

         marks:
           -
             type: bold
-        text: 'Please note that the session on 21, 22, and 29 December have SOLD OUT.'
+        text: 'Please note that the sessions on the 21, 22, and 29 December have SOLD OUT.'
   -
     type: paragraph
     content: